amritakhi0607/Cryptomesh-/README.md

 Cryptomesh is a decentralized mesh network coordination platform built on Ethereum.
 It enables nodes to form a trustless, incentivized mesh network where participants can register as network nodes, stake tokens for network participation, and earn rewards based on their contribution to network stability and data routing.

-The smart contract manages node registration, staking mechanisms, and reward distribution, creating a self-sustaining ecosystem where network participants are economically incentivized to maintain reliable connections and route data efficiently.
+The smart contract manages node registration, staking mechanisms, and reward distribution, creating a self-sustaining ecosystem where network participants are economically incentivized to maintain reliable connections and route data efficiently and effectively.

 ## Project Vision